triceam/MobileFirst-Wearables/Heartrate/README.md

 #Heartrate
-The **Heartrate** app is a modified version of the [Microsoft Band SDK](band_sdk) Heartrate sample application.
+The **Heartrate** app is a modified version of the [Microsoft Band SDK][band_sdk] Heartrate sample application.
 This app will measure the user's heart rate from the Microsoft Band perhiperal/wearabe device for a duration of 45 seconds.

-The app has been configured to use [Bluemix Mobile Client Access](ama_url) for operational analytics and user authentication using [Facebook](facebook_auth) as the identity provider, and it uses the [Cloudant Sync](cloudant_sync) SDK for an offline-first architecture.
-In this case, the data is first saved on the local device using [Cloudant Sync](cloudant_sync) and data is automatically saved  up on the [IBM Cloudant](cloudant) cloud database whenver a network connection is present.
+The app has been configured to use [Bluemix Mobile Client Access][ama_url] for operational analytics and user authentication using [Facebook][facebook_auth] as the identity provider, and it uses the [Cloudant Sync][cloudant_sync] SDK for an offline-first architecture.
+In this case, the data is first saved on the local device using [Cloudant Sync][cloudant_sync] and data is automatically saved  up on the [IBM Cloudant][cloudant] cloud database whenver a network connection is present.

 ![Microsft Band on wrist with iPhone in Background](./github_content/heartrate.jpg)